Dihedral symmetries of multiple logarithms

+This paper studies the relationships between multiple polylogarithms that differ by a dihedral permutation on their arguments.
+Goncharov has shown \cite{Gonch98} dihedral relations between multiple zeta values, and has conjectured such a relation on the level of multiple polylogarithms.
+To study the dihedral symmetries of multiple polylogarithms, I use a technique developed by Gangl, Goncharov and Levin \cite{GGL05}, that represents multiple polylogarithms as decorated rooted oriented polygons, $R$-deco polygons.
+Goncharov \cite{Gonch01} has shown a Hopf algebra structure underlying multiple polylogarithms.
+The authors of \cite{GGL05} give a Hopf algebra structure to the $R$-deco polygons and construct a coalgebra homomorphism between their Hopf algebra of polygons and the Hopf algebra of multiple polylogarithms.
+The $R$-deco polygon structure of multiple polygons has recently become interesting objects in physics.
+These polygons are used to define symbols of multiple polylogarithms \cite{DGR11}.
+These symbols and their Hopf algebraic structure have important applications in understanding amplitudes in super Yang-Mills theories in 4 dimensions \cite{Duhr12, GSVV10}.

+Multiple polylogarithms are interesting number theoretical objects in their own right.
+As a nested sum they are written \bas \Li_{n_1, \ldots ,n_r} (x_1, \ldots x_r) = \sum_{0 < k_1 < \ldots < k_r} \frac{x_1^{k_1}\ldots x_r^{k_r}}{k_1^{n_1}\ldots k_r^{n_r}} \;.\eas The multiple polylogarithm, evaluated at $x_i = 1$ gives the multiple zeta value $\zeta(n_1, \ldots n_r)$.
+The weight of the multiple polylogarithm is $w= \sum_{i=1}^rn_i$ and its depth is $r$.
+In \cite{Gonch01}, this multiple sum is written in terms of Chen's iterated integrals.
+Thus multiple polylogarithms inherit the bar complex defined on iterated integrals \cite{chen}.
 There is a motivic generalization of Chen's iterated integrals.
-Bloch and Kritz \cite{BlochKritz} define a Hopf algebra of algebraic cycles, $\chi_{Mot}$, over a field $F$ formed by taking the $0^{th}$ cohomology of a bar complex based on a DGA associated to the cycles.
-In this context, the iterated integrals $I(0, x_1, \ldots, x_n, x_{n+1})$ are calculated over the algebraic cycle $\Delta_\gamma$, and $x_i \in F$.
+Bloch and Kriz \cite{BlochKriz} define a Hopf algebra of algebraic cycles, $\chi_{Mot}$, over a field $F$ formed by taking the $0^{th}$ cohomology of a bar complex based on a differential graded algebra (DGA) associated to the cycles.
 In \cite{GGL05}, the authors determine that there are elements of $\chi_{Mot}$ that correspond to multiple polylogarithms.
-The underlying combinatorics of the motivic multiple polylogarithms and the classical ones is the same.
-The results in this paper for comparing values of multiple logarithms with permuted arguments holds in both cases.